-32. In 2017, about 84% of HIV reports had their subtypes documented, at a comparable level as in the past years.
-(Box 6.1) Subtypes CRF01\AE and B remained the first and second most common subtypes identified among HIV type 1 or PCR positive case in Hong Kong, contributing to 42% and 33% of all cases with identified subtype from 2001 to 2017 respectively.
-In 2017, they together accounted for 65% of all HIV cases with subtype documented.
+- 32. In 2018, about 86% of HIV reports had their subtypes documented, at a comparable level as in the past years.
+(Box 6.1) Subtypes CRF01\AE and B remained the first and second most common subtypes identified among HIV type 1 or PCR positive case in Hong Kong, contributing to 42% and 32% of all cases with identified subtype from 2001 to 2018 respectively.
+In 2018, they together accounted for 69% of all HIV cases with subtype documented.
 (Box 6.2) Over the past decade, CRF\01AE was found to be common in female, Asian non-Chinese, MSM and heterosexuals.
-(Box 6.4) On the other hand, subtype B was consistently commoner in male, MSM and Chinese.
-(Box 6.5) Subtype C was commoner in female, Asian non-Chinese and heterosexual (Box 6.6).
-Over the past few years, the proportion of both subtype CRF01\AE and B showed a decreasing trend.
+(Box 6.4) On the other hand, subtype B was consistently commoner in male and MSM.
+In 2018, subtype B was found to be most common in Caucasian among all ethnicities, reversing the previous trend.
+(Box 6.5) Subtype C was commoner in female, Asian non-Chinese and heterosexual over the past decade.
+In particular, all IDU cases in 2018 were found to have subtype C (Box 6.6).
+Over the past few years, the proportion of both subtype CRF01\AE and B showed a general decreasing trend, but with a rebound of subtype CRF01\AE in 2018.
 In contrast, a trend of increasing diversity in other subtypes and circulating recombinant forms was noted, in particular since 2009.
-(Box 6.3) Notably, the proportion of subtype CRF07\BC has increased from 3.4% in 2008 to 9.1% in 2017 while that subtype CRF08\BC increased from 0.8% to 9.1% respectively.

-33. According to the HIV resistance threshold survey conducted since 2003, the prevalence of intermediate or high level drug resistance related mutations in 2016 was 5.4%, which was higher than levels recorded in previous years (ranging from 0% in 2006 to 4.3% in 2004) (Box 6.7).
-Among patients with transmitted resistance, a relatively high level of resistance to non-nucleoside reverse transcriptase inhibitors (NNRTI) is noted.
+(Box 6.3) Notably, the proportion of subtype CRF07\BC has increased from 4.6% in 2009 to 9.3% in 2018 while that subtype CRF08\BC increased from 1.7% to 7.8% respectively. - 33.
+According to the HIV resistance threshold survey conducted since 2003, the prevalence of intermediate or high level drug resistance related mutations in 2017 was 4.5%.
+This has ranged from 0% in 2006 to 5.4% in 2016 (Box 6.7).
+Among those patients with transmitted resistance, resistance to non-nucleoside reverse transcriptase inhibitors (NNRTI) was most common.